 At the end of your term, you can either renew your GIC plus the interest earned or ask for the funds to be paid out to your bank account.

 As your maturity date approaches, we’ll contact you about getting your renewal instructions.
 You can also set up renewal instructions online.
 If we don’t hear from you, we’ll automatically renew your GIC into the same term at the prevailing interest rate.

 As a federally regulated institution, motusbank is a member of the Canada Deposit Insurance Corporation (CDIC).
-This means that eligible deposits, including GICs, are insured up to $100,000.
+Deposits are eligible for deposit insurance from CDIC.

 To get more information on deposit insurance and coverage visit the CDIC